mdvanes/grunt-kot2js/README.md

 })();
 ```

-### Options
+### Properties

 #### src
 Type: `String`
-Default value: `',  '`

-Not an option, but directly in the task.
 Input path.
 Location of the HTML Knockout Templates.
 Expects template files to have the .html extension

 #### dest
 Type: `String`
-Default value: `',  '`

-Not an option, but directly in the task.
 Output path.
 Location of the generated JavaScript file.

 #### namespace
 Type: `String`
-Default value: `',  '`
+Default value: `'window.koTemplates'`

-Not an option, but directly in the task.
 Optional.
 The variable to which the string array will be assigned.
-Default value is "window.koTemplates" This has to be a global variable.
+This has to be a global variable.

 ### Usage Examples